Overview

 Labels

-Instance Pool supports labels that will also be propagated to the underlying virtual machines.
+Instance Pool supports labels that will also be propagated to the member instances.

-Instance Pools lifecycle can be described by the following states:
+An Instance Pool’s lifecycle can be described by the following states:

 State Description

-scaling up The Instance Pool is being scaled up following its creation or a user scaling request, creating Compute instances to meet the requested pool size
+SCALING UP The Instance Pool is being scaled up following its creation or a user’s scaling request, creating Compute instances to meet the requested pool size.

-scaling down The Instance Pool is being scaled down following a user scaling request, deleting Compute instances to meet the requested pool size
+SCALING DOWN The Instance Pool is being scaled down following a user’s scaling request, deleting Compute instances to meet the requested pool size.

 Instance Pool prefixes

-This pattern can be customized by passing the --instance-prefix parameter during an Instance Pool creation or update.
-For example, if you pass the string applications to --instance-prefix, pool will be replaced by applications in the virtual machine names.
+This naming pattern can be customized by passing the --instance-prefix parameter during an Instance Pool creation or update.
+For example, if you pass the string applications to --instance-prefix, pool will be replaced by applications in the instance names.

 Going Further

-• If you intend to deploy a cluster using Instance Pools, you can leverage the Exoscale Private Networks functionality to benefit from high performance and low latency connectivity between your Instance Pool members.
+• If you intend to deploy a cluster using Instance Pools, you can leverage the Exoscale Private Networks functionality for high performance and low latency connectivity between your Instance Pool member instances.

 • Provision Instance Pools using the Exoscale Terraform provider.